 Meeting Couchsurfers in Strasbourg

 20 km from the German border but the difference splashes to the eyes.
+Strasbourg.
 The French slowly smoking cigarets next to the coffee shops, waiters rushing with plates full of baked potatoes and melting cheese on top.
 Motorcyclists squeezing between dogs and children chasing the soap balloons.
 Even though locals complain people are cold and closed in this part of France, trust me, guys, you have never been to a traditional Bavarian village.

 Thanks to Hang-outs on Couchsurfing, two hours later I met a Peruvian girl who had been exploring Europe for the last year.
 Priscila has been using CS all over France, Germany, the Netherlands and knows every single couchsurfer from Strasbourg.

 I somehow gravitate towards all Latinas in my life…